BergQuester/v8tr.github.io/_drafts/2019-10-18-preprocessing-in-swift.md

 ---
 layout: post
-title: "Understanding Swift Build System"
+title: "Understanding Swift Preprocessing"
-permalink: /swift-build-system/
+permalink: /preprocessing-in-swift/
-share-img: "/img/swift-preprocessing/share.png"
+share-img: ""
 ---

 Every Swift program undergoes a number of steps before it can be run on your device.
 Let's take a look at one of such steps named build.